nstclair13/blog/_posts/2017-05-17-AnimExpatAdviceVanWorkPermits.md

 Supporting Documentation - This section is a bit different for everyone but overall similar in scope regardless of your personal situation.
 The supporting documentation that is required is usually marriage certificates, birth certificates for children, copies of your resume, passport copies, and previous copies of any work permits you've already held from Canada.
 Again, some of these may not be needed or you might actually need additional paperwork.
 A good way to think of it is you need ways to prove your identity and legal status on paper for the immigration officers.
 Married?
 Provide proof.
 Have a child?
 Prove they are yours.
 You have worked previous in Canada?
 You get the idea.
 Provide proof.

 If you are lucky, the company you are moving for will provide you with some sort of application package/worksheet and relocation assistance which will basically worry about all these details for you and walk you through all of the requirements while preparing a packet you can just bring with to the border.
-In fact, here is an example of the questionnaires usually sent out when working with an immigration firm. (image of questionnaire)
+In fact, here is an example of the questionnaires usually sent out when working with an immigration firm.
+[Example](/blog/images/naftaquestions.png)

 Once you have all of your documents in order, you just need to go to the border and tell the immigration office you'd like to apply for a work permit.
 They'll flag you through, you'll go in, present your materials, wait a bit for them to go through it, and they will either approve or deny you on the spot.
 If approved, pay the necessary fee.
 Work permits can be given from a couple months to 3 years in duration.
 This will coincide with the offer of employment you received from the Canadian employer you are relocating for.